timhausweiler/p4-online-shop/README.md

 The MVP would fulfill all of the minimum requirements of our P4.
 As such users will be able to

 - browse the range of products being offered in ths shop
-- create a user account
+- create and edit a user account
-- offer their own products and
+- offer their own products and edit them after the initial creation and
 - leave reviews for all the products being offered
+-

 <br>

 ### Post-MVP

-In the
+In the future I would like to expand the shops functionality continuously - some ideas for additional functions include:

+- Basket functionality: add products to a basket
+- Wishlist functionality: add products to a wishlist
+- Sort products by different properties
+- Filter products by different properties
+- A user section: edit profile,

 <br>